preactjs/preact-www/content/en/guide/v10/hooks.md

 ## useContext

-To access context in a functional component we can use the `useContext` hook, without any high-order or wrapper components.
+To access context in a functional component we can use the `useContext` hook, without any higher-order or wrapper components.
 The first argument must be the context object that's created from a `createContext` call.

 ```jsx
 const Theme = createContext('light');